rblades/dhworkbook_master/docs/module-2/Exercises.md

 Now that you're _au fait_ with wget, I want you to use wget to download the Shawville Equity from the Quebec provincial archives in a responsible and respectful manner.
 Otherwise, you will look like a bot attacking their site.
 The data is in this location: `http://collections.banq.qc.ca:8008/jrn03/equity/src/`.
 Make a new directory: `$ mkdir equity` and then cd into it: `$ cd equity`.
 Make sure you're in the directory by typing `$ pwd`.
 Work out the command to download say ten years' worth only of the Equity OCR'd transcriptions (the .txt files); configure your command to retrieve only the txt files, as the pdfs are large and will take much time and bandwidth to acquire.
 (Ok, I'm not heartless - scroll to the bottom of this page to see what the command should be).

 Add your command to your history file, and lodge it in your repository.
+For reference, visit [module 1, exercises 2](http://workbook.craftingdigitalhistory.ca/module-1/Exercises/#exercise-2-getting-familiar-with-dhbox).

 Open some of the text files in Nano.
 How good, how careful was the 'object character recognition'?
 Part of the point of working with the Equity files is to show that even with horrible 'digitization', we can still extract useful insights.
 Digitization is more than simply throwing automatically generated files online.
 Good digitization requires scholarly work and effort!
 We will learn how to do this properly in the next exercise.